5 Best and Practical Pestle Analysis Examples to Know

 Conclusion

 In conclusion, Coca Cola is a well-known brand around the world.
 It is famous for its soft drinks.
-However, it also needs to cover the customers that are keener on consuming healthy drinks.
+However, it also needs to cover the customers who are keener on consuming healthy drinks.

 4. Pestle Analysis Examples: Adidas

 Adidas is in sports shoes and apparel.
-It is a Germany-based firm.
-It got its name inspired by its founder Adolf Hassler.
+It is a Germany-based firm and got its name inspired by its founder, Adolf Hassler.
 The company is still running well and tackling all the economic challenges of various economies.

 Political Factor: Many Systems